-Lindbloom is an independent photographer who had over thirty solo exhibitions over his career, including at Gallery 292 in New York City, the Driskel Gallery in Provincetown, and the Center for Photography in Woodstock.
-He has had two monographs of his photographs published: Angels at the Arno (Godine), and Salt Grass (Lodima Press).
+Lindbloom, born in 1934, was an independent photographer who had over thirty solo exhibitions over his career, including at Gallery 292 in New York City, the Driskel Gallery in Provincetown, and the Center for Photography in Woodstock.
+He had two monographs of his photographs published: Angels at the Arno (Godine), and Salt Grass (Lodima Press).
 Lindbloom’s photographs are in public collections, including the New York Public Library, the Museum of Fine Arts, Houston, the Alinari Museum in Florence, and the Bibliotheque Nationale in Paris.
 His work is represented by the Howard Greenberg Gallery in New York.
 He died in Poughkeepsie, New York in 2020.

 Martin, a native of California, is the Master Printer and Production Designer at Brighton Press, where she began as an apprentice in 1987.
 She has a BFA in painting, printmaking, and sculpture from the University of Wisconsin at Madison and a Certificate in Architectural Drafting from the Phoenix Institute of Technology.
 Her artist’s books are housed in numerous public and private collections in the United States.
 She has taught at San Diego State University and the Art Institute of San Diego.
 Her paintings and books have been exhibited both locally and nationally.